akshaynavale20/GoGet/README.md

 ![how to example](/images/animation.gif)

-> Tip: This extention is still in devolopement mode.
-Works only on Windows , Coming Soon for Linux and MacOS
+> Tip: This extention is still in development mode.
+Works only on Windows , (Coming Soon for Linux and MacOS)

 ## Requirements